jerrsapps1/opssync-frontend/replit.md

 # System Architecture

 ## Frontend Architecture
-The client uses React 18 with TypeScript and Chakra UI, built with Vite.
-State management is via React context (AppProvider) and local state for conflict management.
-Features include a `useConflictPolling` hook, `ConflictAlert` component, and a three-panel drag-and-drop layout.
-The drag-and-drop system uses `client/src/dnd/` utilities for reliable assignment persistence.
+The client is built with React 18, TypeScript, and Chakra UI, using Vite.
+State management relies on React context (AppProvider) and local state for conflict management.
+It features a `useConflictPolling` hook and a `ConflictAlert` component.
+The three-panel drag-and-drop layout utilizes `client/src/dnd/` utilities for reliable assignment persistence.
 A unified query key architecture (`["/api", "resource"]`) ensures consistent cache invalidation and real-time UI updates.

 ## Backend Architecture
-The server uses Express.js with TypeScript and a simplified RESTful API design.
-It integrates with Replit Database.
-The API provides CRUD operations for employees, equipment, projects, and supervisors, PATCH endpoints for assignments, POST for entity creation, and an enhanced `/api/conflicts` endpoint for detailed conflict detection.
-Real-time conflict detection uses 15-second polling.
+The server is built with Express.js and TypeScript, following a simplified RESTful API design.
+It integrates with Replit Database and provides CRUD operations for employees, equipment, projects, and supervisors, with PATCH endpoints for assignments and POST for entity creation.
+An enhanced `/api/conflicts` endpoint supports detailed conflict detection with 15-second polling.

 ## Data Storage Solutions
-Replit Database is used for persistent storage, with collections for employees, equipment, and projects.
-UUIDs are used for primary keys and `currentProjectId` for assignment tracking.
+Replit Database serves as the persistent storage, organizing data into collections for employees, equipment, and projects.
+UUIDs are used for primary keys, and `currentProjectId` for assignment tracking.

 ## Authentication and Authorization
-A JWT-based authentication system is implemented, including user registration with white-label brand configuration, secure login with 7-day token expiration, automatic token validation/refresh, in-app brand configuration updates, protected routes with authentication middleware, and user management with bcryptjs encrypted password storage.
+A JWT-based authentication system is implemented, featuring user registration with white-label brand configuration, secure login with 7-day token expiration, automatic token validation and refresh, in-app brand configuration updates, and protected routes via authentication middleware.
+User management uses bcryptjs for password storage.
+Role-based authorization supports OWNER/ADMIN/SUPERVISOR/MANAGER/VIEWER roles with tenant-specific feature access control.

 ## Styling and Theme System
-The application uses a professional tech-forward dark theme with Tailwind CSS, featuring a specific AI-inspired color palette (#121212 background, #1E1E2F panels, #4A90E2 primary, #BB86FC accents, #CF6679 alerts).
-It includes subtle gradients, backdrop blur effects, and custom scrollbars.
+The application employs a professional tech-forward dark theme using Tailwind CSS.
+The color palette is AI-inspired, featuring a #121212 background, #1E1E2F panels, #4A90E2 primary, #BB86FC accents, and #CF6679 alerts.
+Design elements include subtle gradients, backdrop blur effects, and custom scrollbars.

 ## White Label Configuration
-A comprehensive white-label system allows configuration of app name, branding, primary/secondary colors, and logo URL with real-time theme preview.
+A comprehensive white-label system enables configuration of the app name, branding, primary/secondary colors, and logo URL with real-time theme previews.
 A professional logo upload system supports drag & drop, validation, direct upload to object storage, and presigned URLs.
-Dynamic theming uses CSS variables (e.g., `--brand-primary`).

-### Dynamic CSS Variable Theming
-The `useBrandTheme` hook applies brand configuration to CSS custom properties at runtime.
-A complete UI component library (buttons, inputs, selects, dialogs, tables) automatically inherits brand configuration via CSS variables.
-Page-level integration includes branded headers, dynamic company names, and consistent branding across all operational pages.
+Dynamic theming is achieved using CSS variables (e.g., `--brand-primary`).
+The `useBrandTheme` hook applies brand configurations to CSS custom properties at runtime, ensuring all UI components (buttons, inputs, selects, dialogs, tables) inherit branding via CSS variables.

 ## Professional Directory System
-A comprehensive directory for employees, equipment, and projects includes:
-- **Unified Directory View**: Single page with tabs.
-- **Completeness Tracking**: Visual progress bars for profile completion.
-- **Context Menu Integration**: Right-click for "Open Profile", "Assign...", "Unassign".
-- **Dual Navigation**: Double-click for profiles, right-click for quick actions.
-- **Real-time Assignment**: Integration with the project assignment system.

-**Profile Builder Wizard:** A guided step-by-step process for completing profiles based on entity type, with progressive form fields and real-time validation.
+A unified directory for employees, equipment, and projects provides a single-page view with tabs, visual progress bars for profile completion, and context menu integration for actions like "Open Profile", "Assign...", "Unassign".
+Navigation supports double-click for profiles and right-click for quick actions.
+A Profile Builder Wizard guides users through a step-by-step process for completing profiles.

+## Archive & History System
-**Archive & History System:** Soft delete architecture, complete audit trail of entity changes, action logging, recovery capabilities, and a chronological timeline view.
+This system features a soft delete architecture, maintaining a complete audit trail of entity changes, action logging, recovery capabilities, and a chronological timeline view for "who did what when" tracking.

 ## Enhanced Settings Management System
-A comprehensive settings interface with a structured sub-page system.
-- **Settings Architecture**: Main settings shell with tabbed navigation (Project, Equipment, Employee Settings).
-- **Import/Export Capabilities**: Bulk CSV/Excel import/export for employees and equipment with template support.
+A comprehensive settings interface with a structured sub-page system provides tabbed navigation (Project, Equipment, Employee Settings).
+It supports bulk CSV/Excel import/export for employees and equipment with template support.
-- **Enhanced Navigation**: Nested routing, white-label branding integration, and back navigation.
-- **Context Menu System**: Right-click context menus and double-click navigation on entity cards.
-- **Server Features**: Import/export API routes, project contacts management, notes system, and real-time data validation.

 ## Navigation System
-A global layout system with consistent sidebar navigation across all pages, using React Router DOM.
+A global layout system ensures consistent sidebar navigation across all pages, utilizing React Router DOM.
 The `AppLayout` component provides a unified shell.

-## White Label Configuration System
-A dedicated admin section for white label configuration (company name, colors, logo upload) with specific API endpoints (`/api/auth/brand-config` and `/api/logo/upload-url`).

 ## Natural Language Command Bar System
-An advanced natural language interface for plain English commands.
-- **OpenAI Integration**: Advanced NLP with fallback to pattern matching.
-- **API Consistency**: Uses same PATCH endpoints as drag-and-drop.
+An advanced natural language interface allows for plain English commands.
+It integrates with OpenAI for advanced NLP, with fallback to pattern matching.
+It uses the same PATCH endpoints as drag-and-drop for API consistency, features intelligent matching for entities, and provides real-time updates via automatic query invalidation with comprehensive error handling.

-- **Intelligent Matching**: Fuzzy search for employees/equipment, project resolution.
-- **Real-time Updates**: Automatic query invalidation.
-- **Comprehensive Error Handling**: User-friendly validation and toast notifications.
-Supported commands include employee/equipment assignments and asset queries.
+## Enterprise Features
+The system includes an enhanced tenant-aware cron system for per-tenant background jobs, field-friendly interface terminology replacing jargon, and a customizable terminology framework (`client/src/lib/copy.ts`).
+It supports enterprise job scheduling, a comprehensive supervisor portal with timeliness management and project blocking, enterprise SLA management with RAG scoring, and an automated escalation system for overdue items.
+Weekly digest automation sends project status reports.
+A customer controls MVP enables per-tenant feature management (e.g., Supervisor Portal, Manager Dashboard, SLA management), supported by a comprehensive feature flag architecture and a tenant management database schema (`tenants`, `org_users`, `feature_overrides`, `notification_prefs`).

 # External Dependencies